Essential advice for safe truck driving, during hot Aussie summer days

 Proper tyre inflation will increase fuel economy, increase road safety, improve journey times and help maintain an even load.

 Driving a heavy vehicle is challenging.
 Adding the scorching summer sun to the equation makes it even more dangerous.
-Fortunately, Chris Shilling Transport Training Services has courses like Fatigue Management which aims to train truck drivers on how to mitigate various factors that cause driving fatigue and ensure safe driving.
+Fortunately, CS Transport Training Services has courses like Fatigue Management which aims to train truck drivers on how to mitigate various factors that cause driving fatigue and ensure safe driving.
 Call us on 0434 366 758 or email firstname.lastname@example.org for enquiries about our services.